AndrewTruett/AndrewTruett.github.io/README.md

 Use the slider to filter by year.

-Click counties to see break down of index crime.
+Click counties to see a break down of index crime.

 ## Data Sources
 [Index crime data source](https://data.ny.gov/Public-Safety/Index-Crimes-by-County-and-Agency-Beginning-1990/ca8h-8gjq)